wabbajack-tools/discord_bot_tags/tags/permanent/general/Welcome.md

 3. Finally, make a pull request for [this document](https://github.com/wabbajack-tools/mod-lists/blob/master/modlist-descriptions.md) that we use to suggest modlists to include your list with your modlist about info.

 ## Now that that's out of the way, you also get a couple of perks:

-1. You also now have access to our [internal installation metrics](https://build.wabbajack.org/metrics.html).
-These **ARE NOT publicly sharable and we reserve the right to revoke access if they are shared**, please keep this in mind.
-2. Be sure to check out the pins for some useful information on Wabbabot release messages, the CDN and general other stuff.
+1. Be sure to check out the pins for some useful information on Wabbabot release messages, the CDN and general other stuff.
-3. You get access to this channel!
+2. You get access to this channel!

 # Adding your list to the Wabbakinator